Miguelii/bullmq-redis-dash/README.md

-# 🎯 Campaign Queue Dash
+# 🎯 QueueDash

-A simple and educational demo showcasing how to manage background tasks in a political campaign using [BullMQ](https://docs.bullmq.io/), [Redis](https://redis.io/), and [Next.js](https://nextjs.org/).
+A simple and educational demo showcasing how to manage background tasks using [BullMQ](https://docs.bullmq.io/), [Redis](https://redis.io/), and [Next.js](https://nextjs.org/).

+This application demonstrates how to offload long or intensive processes (like sending emails, processing files, or performing heavy computations) to background jobs using a queue system.

 ---

-## 📘 About the Project

-**Campaign Queue Dash** simulates a basic SaaS platform that any team could use to automate and monitor operational tasks.

-This demo focuses on queue-based processing to handle events like mass email dispatches, volunteer coordination, and scheduled posts — all without blocking the main application.

-It’s a great starting point for developers looking to showcase their skills in asynchronous task handling, queues, and real-world application structure.
+## Technologies

+- **Next.js** – Framework for frontend and API routes.
+   - React Compiler
+   - Partial Prerendering (PPR)
+   - App Router

+- **tRPC** - End-to-end typesafe API between the Next.js frontend and API routes.
+   - React Query for caching and revalidating

+- **Redis** - An in-memory data store used by BullMQ to persist job states and manage queues.

+- **BullMQ** - A Node.js library for creating and managing job queues based on Redis.
+   - Worker process running in a dedicated Node.js API